 There will be a spectrum of circumstances in between, which will require careful review of your contract in the context of those circumstances.

 3 What are the consequences of the force majeure clause being triggered?

-Can the contract be terminated, and if so, how?
-Can delivery times under the contract be extended?
-Can the supplier make a choice on which customers to supply, for example, due to shortages of supplies?
+There may be an option to extend delivery times under the contract.
+Your supplier may be able to make a choice on which customers to supply, for example, if there are shortages of supplies.